Erik Jan Hanussen: Career

 Erik Jan Hanussen (middle) conducting an illuminated séance.

 At the age of 20, Hanussen became a chief reporter for the newspaper Der Blitz He was later drafted into the army during World War I. During this time, he used mentalism to entertain the other troops.
 In 1917, he adopted the name Erik Jan Hanussen, or sometimes Erik van Hanussen, and joined a circus.
 He soon wrote two booklets dealing with subjects including telepathy, clairvoyance, and mind-reading, which he labelled as fraudulent practices.
 However, he later treated these practices as genuine and claimed to have supernatural abilities.

 Hanussen performed a mind reading and hypnosis act at Scala (Berlin) (former Berliner Eispalast) that catapulted him to stardom.
-At his height, he enjoyed the company of Germany's military and business elite, also becoming close with members of the SA ("Brownshirts").
+At his height, he enjoyed the company of Germany's military and business elite.
 It is claimed he was a supporter of the Nazis despite his Jewish ancestry, which was an open secret.
 Hanussen converted from Judaism to Protestantism in order to join the Nazi Party.
+He became close with members of the SA ("Brownshirts").
 He also published anti-Semitic propaganda.

 Stories abound of meetings between Hanussen and Hitler, including an encounter shortly before the election of November 1932, during which Hanussen taught Hitler his crowd control techniques of using gestures and dramatic pauses.
-Hanussen was also quite close to other important Nazi officials, to whom he had often lent money, including Wolf-Heinrich Graf von Helldorff, Karl Ernst and Friedrich Wilhelm Ohst.
+Hanussen was also quite close to other important Nazi officials, to whom he had often lent money, including Wolf-Heinrich Graf von Helldorff, Karl Ernst, and Friedrich Wilhelm Ohst.

 Dr. Walter C. Langer, a psychoanalyst, prepared a psychological profile of Hitler for the United States' Office of Strategic Services (OSS) in 1943.
 The profile included a reference to Hanussen: "...during the early 1920s Hitler took regular lessons in speaking and in mass psychology from a man named [Hanussen] who was also a practising astrologer and fortune-teller.
 He was an extremely clever individual who taught Hitler a great deal concerning the importance of staging meetings to obtain the greatest dramatic effect."